XiaozhouCui/dockerplayground/Section 9 Deploying Docker Containers/note.md

 - Click **Create** new revision.
 In **Actions** dropdown, select **Update Service**
 - Check `Force new deployment` box and skip to **Update Service**
 - Now `goals-backend` container is connected to Atlas

+# Add container for React SPA

+## Create a "build-only" container
+- Frontend don't need dev server in production, so create a new docker file `Dockerfile.prod`